Fungal Nail Infection

 In the case of inflammatory skin conditions, once the correct diagnosis has been made, then prescription products can be used.

 In the case of fungal nail infections topical creams, lacquers or sprays only usually work in the minority of fungal infections which are superficial (usually this type of fungal infection looks like white patches on the surface of the nail).
-However the majority of adult nail infections is full thickness and will not respond to creams, lacquers or sprays.
+However, the majority of adult nail infections is full thickness and will not respond to creams, lacquers or sprays.

 The standard treatment for fungal nail infection is antifungal tablets.
 The longest established one is griseofulvin, which is not used often as it usually needs to be prescribed for a year in adult nails.
 The tablet which is used most often is Terbinafine (Lamisil).
 This is taken once a day until the new nail which is growing out looks clear of fungus.
 In adults this is usually requires four or five months.
 However not all adult nail fungal infections are cured by oral tablets.
-The success rate with oral Terbinafine can be improved with adding a topical lotion/cream but even then it is rarely a 100% cure.
+The success rate with oral Terbinafine can be improved with adding a topical lotion/cream but, even then, it is rarely a 100% cure.

 What does the nail look like afterwards?

-If the long pulse NdYag option is used, the nail looks completely normal afterwards.
+If the long pulsed NdYag option is used, the nail looks completely normal afterwards.
 If the fractionated ablative laser option is used, it creates small holes in the nail plate which grow out as the nail grows out.

 What special precautions should be taken afterwards?